neoforged/Documentation/docs/blockentities/container.md

 Due to this, `Container`s can not only be implemented on block entities, but any other class as well.
 Notable examples include entity inventories, as well as common modded [items][item] such as backpacks.

 :::warning
-NeoForge provides the `ItemStackHandler` class as a replacement for `Container`s in many places.
-It should be used wherever possible in favor of `Container`, as it allows for cleaner interaction with other `Container`s/`ItemStackHandler`s.
+NeoForge provides the `ItemStacksResourceHandler` class as a replacement for `Container`s in many places.
+It should be used wherever possible in favor of `Container`, as it allows for cleaner interaction with other `Container`s/`ItemStacksResourceHandler`s.

 The main reason this article exists is for reference in vanilla code, or if you are developing mods on multiple loaders.
-Always use `ItemStackHandler` in your own code if possible!
+Always use `ItemStacksResourceHandler` in your own code if possible!
 Docs on that are a work in progress.
 :::

 ## Basic Container Implementation